 Therefore, from the date that proceedings are initiated, a typical matter will take about five to six months to reach mediation, and a further one to two months on top of that should the matter go to trial.

 However, our aim at Hentys is always to settle at mediation as it keeps the costs down and provides a much better resolution for all.
 When a loved one passes away, this can inflict a significant amount of strain on the relationships of those who are impacted.
 Unfortunately, contesting the deceased individual’s Will can amplify such tensions.
 Therefore, mediation is the preferred approach as in order to reach a mutually beneficial outcome and preserve familial relationships.

-Settlement and beyond
+Settlement and beyond in Will contest cases

 When a matter settles at mediation, the Terms of Settlement are written down and signed by all parties, and this acts as a binding agreement between both sides.
 In these terms, dates are set for when payment of the settlement monies are due.
 Unfortunately, there is no set formula for these dates.
 This is because they depend upon the estate’s assets and take into consideration factors including whether there is property that needs to be sold or whether there are any other claims being made against the estate.